11 Best Hotels for Families in San Francisco (Where to Stay with Kids)

 Room configurations are plentiful here, and include:

-Another advantage for families driving to San Francisco is the onsite parking.
-It’s pricey ($65/night), so consider whether you really need a car in San Francisco.
+The onsite parking is $65/night, and the area is congested, so consider whether you need a car in San Francisco.

 Nearby attractions:

-• San Francisco Magic Theater— a family-friendly (clean) magic show experience
+- San Francisco Magic Theater— a family-friendly magic show experience for kids 10+ (I’ve taken my nieces a few times!)

 9. Laurel Inn — Presidio Heights

-I recommend the Laurel Inn all the time, especially for travelers who want a quieter neighborhood experience while still staying close to San Francisco’s major attractions.
+I recommend the Laurel Inn all the time, especially for travelers who want a quieter neighborhood experience while still staying close to San Francisco’s best attractions.

 The boutique hotel sits just steps from charming Sacramento Street, known for its walkable atmosphere, cafés, boutiques, upscale restaurants, and even an old-timey movie theater.
 It’s a lovely area to stay with kids.